 Collingdale is a somewhat small borough located in the state of Pennsylvania.
 With a population of 8,794 people and three constituent neighborhoods, Collingdale is the 141st largest community in Pennsylvania.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Collingdale is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Collingdale is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Collingdale who work in office and administrative support (16.33%), sales jobs (9.18%), and healthcare (6.95%).
+There are especially a lot of people living in Collingdale who work in office and administrative support (15.93%), healthcare suport services (8.74%), and sales jobs (7.28%).

-In Collingdale, a lot of people use the bus to get to work every day though Collingdale is a relatively small borough.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small borough, Collingdale has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

-The per capita income in Collingdale in 2010 was $22,901, which is middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $91,604 for a family of four.
+The per capita income in Collingdale in 2018 was $24,843, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
+This equates to an annual income of $99,372 for a family of four.
 However, Collingdale contains both very wealthy and poor people as well.

 Collingdale is an extremely ethnically-diverse borough.
 The people who call Collingdale home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Collingdale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Collingdale include Italian, German, English, and Polish.
+The greatest number of Collingdale residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Collingdale include Irish, Italian, German, English, and Liberian.

 The most common language spoken in Collingdale is English.
-Other important languages spoken here include French Creole and Spanish.
+Other important languages spoken here include French and French Creole.